lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 This job pushes files to Nexus using cURL instead of allowing the Maven deploy goal to push the upload.
 This is to get around the issue that Maven deploy does not properly support uploading files at the end of the build and instead pushes as it goes.
-There exists a `-Ddeploy-at-end` feature however it does not work with extensions.
+There exists a ``-Ddeploy-at-end`` feature but it does not work with extensions.

 This job uses the following strategy to deploy jobs to Nexus:

-1. `wget -r` to fetch maven-metadata.xml from Nexus
+1. ``wget -r`` to fetch maven-metadata.xml from Nexus
-2. `mvn deploy -DaltDeploymentRepository` to prepare files for upload
+2. ``mvn deploy -DaltDeploymentRepository`` to prepare files for upload
 3. Removes untouched maven-metadata.xml files before upload
 4. Use lftools (cURL) upload script to push artifacts to Nexus